Pegdwende44/DLBench/README.md

 ### Dependencies
 The script needs the following python packages to run effectively: tqdm, pandas, argopt and sqlalchemy

+In addition to these python packages, you have to put in the same folder the SQLite database from which tabular files are extrected.
+Such database must be downloaded from https://storage.googleapis.com/table-union-benchmark/large/benchmark.sqlite

 ### Usage
 To generate tabular files, type 'python TabularDataGen.py -l <limit>', with limit the number of thousands of tabular files to generate.